WanderQY/Hierarchical-taxonomy-aware-model/README.md

 # Get Started
 1. Install Python 3.6, PyTorch 1.9.0.
 2. Download data.
-You can obtain all the trained models from Google Drive.
+You can obtain all the trained models and subset of acoustic recordings from Google Drive and can be accessed via https://drive.google.com/drive/folders/1rORMGIrZKOCLPsvSj0vsGs2Iu5A4QnJE?usp=sharing.
 All the datasets are well pre-processed and can be used easily.
 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder ./scripts.
 You can reproduce the experiment results by:

 # Contact